Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Introduction

 Chapter~\ref{sec:gkp_lattice} delves into the heart of GKP states, offering a comprehensive mathematical description of multimode GKP states from a lattice perspective.
 We start with a clear presentation of simple single-mode square lattice GKP states and gradually progress to explore more complex lattices and multimode GKP states.
 This section serves as a solid foundation for readers to grasp the concepts of GKP QEC codes.
 By the end of this chapter, we hope that readers will be well-prepared to understand and work with GKP QEC codes effectively in cutting edge research.

 Chapter~\ref{sec:GKP_eng} summarizes the recent advances in the quantum engineering of GKP states.
 We focus on microwave superconducting cQED systems where GKP memory experiments have achieved beyond break-even results and multimode engineering capability has been developed.
 We discuss stabilization using Hamiltonian and dissipation engineering, and the universal control of GKP qubits using auxiliary qubits.
-Although there has not been an experiment realization of GKP states in optical domain, as optical domain is the only platform for long-distance quantum communication, we also summarize recent proposals of optical GKP state engineering and the experimental challenges.
+While a high-fidelity experimental realization of GKP states in the optical domain has not yet been achieved (although there is some preliminary work, as indicated in Ref.~\cite{konno2023propagatingGKP}), it is crucial to note that the optical domain stands out as the exclusive platform for long-distance quantum communication.
+We thus provide an overview of recent proposals for optical GKP state engineering along with the associated experimental challenges.
 Limited by length, we do not go into details about recent promising trapped ion experiments~\cite{fluhmann2019encoding,home2022QECgkp}.
 Finally, we offer a brief perspective on the potential scalability of GKP codes, which could be a resource-efficient path towards quantum computing.

 Chapter~\ref{sec:QEC-multimode} introduces multimode GKP qubits.
 We begin with the motivation of multimode GKP codes, and then highlight comparison of error correction in the simplest case of two-mode GKP codes using two types of lattices, D4 lattice code and tesseract code.
 These lattices have different benefits when it comes to practical error correction.
 Understanding these differences is important for scaling up to a practical fault-tolerant quantum computation.
 Finally, the concatenation between GKP codes with discrete-variable qubit codes is summarized.